 - Kaori Onoda, an interpreter with the Wales Interpretation &Translation Service, talking about her experience as a Japanese interpreter in Wales

 - Dan Lucas reporting on the ISO/TC 37 conference on terminology and translation

-There will be a dinner in the evening (venue to be arranged, cost probably around £20), and people arriving early on the Friday night may also want to gather informally for drinks.
+There will be a dinner in the evening starting at 6:30 (Bar 44 in Cardiff, cost probably around £28), and people arriving early on the Friday night may also want to gather informally for drinks.

 The cost, excluding dinner, will be:

 - J-Net member early bird (by June 10) £30

 - Non-member early bird (by June 10) £35

 - J-Net member full cost (after June 10) £35

 - Non-member full cost (after June 10) £40

 Please email to register, indicating whether or not you intend to come to the dinner.